whiteand/quartet/README.md

 ## Solution Requirements

-For almost all solution there are more or less useful solutions.
+For almost all problems there are more or less useful solutions.
 And for our problem we set these goals to be achieved:

 - Validation of types(number, object, array, string, null, undefined,...)
 - Custom validation rules;